felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>RxSwift</summary>

-Colletion of RxSwift helper, function and anything related to this.
+Collection of RxSwift helper, function and anything related to this.

 All the files / class has some kind of comment and help according to the need and if need.

+Link to the folder: [link](RxSwift)

 - `Custom operator for disposeBag '>>>'*`: snippet to simple disposeBag without need type this function always;
 - `Custom operator for get last update from both observer '<->'*`: snippet to simple avoid loop about update observers that are listen each other;
 - `Unwrap option values easy*`: snippet to simple unwrap optional value without need to validate at subscriber;
 - `Is empty validation values check*`: snippet to simple check if value is empty;
-- `Validate if the value is nil*`: snippet to simple check if value is nil, as we have some situations that this is usuful;
+- `Validate if the value is nil*`: snippet to simple check if value is nil, as we have some situations that this is useful;
-- `Validate if the value is void*`: snippet to simple check if value is void like we set the value to 0 so we want to do somethin on this situation without validate on subscriver value if is 'void';
+- `Validate if the value is void*`: snippet to simple check if value is void like we set the value to 0 so we want to do something on this situation without validate on subscriber value if is 'void';
 - `Get only the first value*`: snippet to only react to that action if is the first response from the observable;

 </details>